Having Eating Clean is One of the Most Impactful Things You Can do for Your Fitness.

 Chicken is another bodybuilding essential.
 It has an astronomical protein-level for something with a comparatively low amount of fat.
-Again, the key here is to pick foods that can help you avoid the additives, oils, and unhealthy fats associated with processed foods.
+Again, the key here is to pick foods to eat that can help you avoid the additives, oils, and unhealthy fats associated with processed foods.
 Cooking your own chicken at home with vegetables, lentils, quinoa, or brown rice is a filling, protein-rich meal.

-Recommendation: Keep chicken in your fridge to have for dinner throughout the week.
+Pro Tip: Keep chicken in your fridge to have for dinner throughout the week.
 Combine with brown rice, collard greens, quinoa, or broccoli for a healthy dinner.

 5. Dry Beans and Peas

-Recommendation: Keep two bags of your favorite type of beans or peas in the pantry.
+Pro Tip: Keep two bags of your favorite type of beans or peas in the pantry.
 They make a healthy, filling side in any meal that will keep you from snacking on unhealthier foods.

 4. Greek Yogurt

-Recommendation: Keep a pack of your favorite Greek yogurt in the fridge for snacking.
+Pro Tip: Keep a pack of your favorite Greek yogurt in the fridge for snacking.
 You can add honey or some walnuts to add flavor and texture.

 3. Olive Oil, Avocado Oil (Oils > Butter)

-Try to avoid butter, which is high in saturated fats.
-Opt instead for cooking with olive oil, avocado oil, or another type of cooking oil.
+Try to avoid butter, which is high in saturated fats, opt instead for cooking with olive oil, avocado oil, or another type of cooking oil.

-Recommendation: Keep your favorite type of cooking oil in the pantry instead of using butter to reduce saturated fat consumption.
+Pro Tip: Keep your favorite type of cooking oil in the pantry instead of using butter to reduce saturated fat consumption.

 There are a lot of different categories of fruit, but pretty much all of them are great for you.
 Apples, bananas, pears, and berries are high in natural sugars but ultimately much better for you than any artificially sweetened snack.

-Recommendation: Keep one or two types of your favorite fruits in the kitchen to snack on, use in a salad, or make a smoothie.
+Pro Tip: Keep one or two types of your favorite fruits in the kitchen to snack on, use in a salad, or make a smoothie.

 1. Whey Protein

-Recommendation: Keep whey protein in the kitchen.
+Pro Tip: Keep whey protein in the kitchen.
 You can add it to tea, water, or as part of a healthy smoothie.